-17. Again, How uncomfortable a thought is this, that thousands and millions of men, without any preceding offence or fault of theirs, were unchangeably unchangeably doomed to everlasting burnings?
+- 17, Again, How uncomfortable a Thought is this, that thousands and millions of men, without any preceding offence or fault of their's, were unchangeably doom'd to everlathing Surnings?
 How peculiarly uncomfortable must it be to those who have put on Christ!
-To those who being silled with bowels of mercy, tenderness and compassion, could even wish themselves accurst for their brethren's sake.
+To those who being filled with Bowels of mercy, teadreness and compassion, could even wish themselves accurst for their Bretbren's Sake. - 18.
+Fourthly.

-18. Fourthly.
 This uncomfortable doctrine directly tends to destroy our zeal for good works.
 And this it does first, as it naturally tends to destroy our love to the greater part of mankind, namely, the evil and unthankful.
-For whatever lessens our love, must so far lesson our desire to do them good.
-This it does, secondly, as it cuts off one of the strongest motives to all acts of bodily mercy, fuch as feeding the hungry, cloathing the naked, and the like, viz. the hope of faving their fouls from death.
-For what avails it to relieve their temporal wants, who are just dropping into eternal fire?
-"Well; but run and fnatch them as brands out of the fire "-Nay, this you suppose impossible.
+For whatever lessens our love. must so far lessen our defire to do them good.
+This it does, Secondly, as it cuts off one of the strongest motives to all acts of bodily mercy, fuch as feeding the hungry, cloathing the naked, and the like, viz. the hope of faving their fouls from death. what avails it to relieve their temporal wants, who are just dropping into eternal fire?
+"Well; but run and fnatch them as brands out of the fire"-Nay, this you suppose impossible.
 They were appointed thereunto, you fay, from eternity, before they had done either good or evil.
 You believe it is the will of God they should die.
-And who hath refisted his will?
-But you say, " you do not know, whether these are elected or not."
+And who bath refiled his will?
+But you fay, "you do not know, whether these are elected or not."
 What then?
 If you know they are one or the other, that they are either elected, or not elected, all your labour is void and vain.
 In either case, your advice, reproof, or exhortation, is as needless and useless as our preaching.
-It is needlefs to them that are elected; for they will infallibly be faved without it.
-It is useless to them that are not elected; for with, or, without it they will infallibly be damned.
-Therefore you cannot, confistently with your principles, take any pains about their falvation.
-Consequently those principles directly tend to destroy your zeal for good works: for all good works; but particularly for the greatest of all, the saving of fouls from death.
+It is needless to them that are elected; for they will infallibly be faved without it.
+It is useless to them that are not elected; for with or without it they will infallibly be damn'd.
+Therefore you cannot, not, confishently with your principles, take any pains about their Salvation.
+Confequently those principles directly tend to destroy your zeal for good works: for all good works; but particularly for the greatest of all, the saving of souls from death.